alvarotolentino/order_service/README.md

 docker-compose up -d
 ```

-The REST Api app is listening in the PORT: 4000.
+The REST API is listening on PORT 4000

-Check the documentation in the url:
+The UI is running on PORT 1337

+The REST API documentation is available on:

 ```
 http://localhost:4000/api-docs/
 ```

 The following **containers**, **volume** and **network** will be created after execute the above command.

 Containers:
 - **db**: It is a postgres database.
 The _.env_ file contains the configuration required to configure the database
 - **backend**: It is a Rest API which use Express.
+- **frontend**: It is a REAT App which show in two charts the differents orders filtered by products.

 Volumes:
 - **dbdata**